-According to information released by the Michigan State Police, 120 bikers died and another 3266 were injured in crashes during 2006, a 90.5% increase over the past ten years.
-That means that every three hours a motorcyclist is killed or injured.
-The danger of accidents and injuries to Michigan motorcyclists is greater when compared to other modes of transportation and miles traveled, accounting for over 11% of a total of 1085 motor vehicle fatalities.
+According to information released by the Michigan State Police, 110 bikers died and another 2135 were injured in crashes during 2014.
+The danger of accidents and injuries to Michigan motorcyclists is greater when compared to other modes of transportation and miles traveled.
 Given these statistics, many Michigan motorcyclists will, at some time, be involved in a serious accident resulting in death or injuries.
 It is important that Michigan motorcycle accident victims know their rights and are represented by an experienced Michigan motorcycle accident attorney.

 If you or a loved one have been injured in a motorcycle accident, complete our online form or call the toll-free number of the Motorcycle Accident Resource Center of Michigan: The Law Offices of Henry M. Hanflik at 1 (888) 905-4632 or complete the online form for a free case evaluation.

 Q: What should I do before an injury or claim occurs?

 - Always comply with the helmet law and ride safely.

 - Understand your health insurance and how it will work if you are injured in a motorcycle accident.